tsawyer/dvm-project-notes/config/config-edits.md

 ## DMVHost Configuration

+#### This is out of date as new settings and comments have been added to the example conf file.
+We typically provide our users with a current 'template' config requiring only a few changes.

-Edit the DVMHost configuration file with `nano /opt/dvm/config.yml` or your favorite editor.
-These changes are needed to login to the FNE and display the host information.
+Copy the DVMHost example configuration file to `/opt/dvm/config.yml` and edit with your favorite editor.

 * Change `daemon:` to true
 * Under `log:`